 Q: Is a tracker required?

 A: No, but it is highly encouraged.
 SPOT units may be rented through Trackleaders or a personally owned device may be used.
 Garmin InReach devices also work with Trackleaders.
 Let family and friends follow your adventure, but please don’t ask them to meet you during your ride.
+Tracking intervals of either 5 or 10 minutes is preferred.

 Q: Where is the start and what is the best way to get there?

 A: The start for both the 300 & 800 is now at border monument 103.
-Both rides start at 7a local time.
+Both rides start at 6:00am local time.
 See pic below for driving directions.
 I kindly ask that you follow these for both dropping off riders and heading out, helps to avoid conflict between riders and vehicles and hopefully eliminates dust for the riders.
 Thank you!!

 Q: Is there a shuttle service for 300 riders?

 A: Yes!!
 Homegrown Shuttles is offering the service.
 More information & sign-up on the Homegrown Shuttles website.
+Finding True North also offers shuttle service, see their website.

 Q: Are there shuttle options for 800 riders?